jlangr/ccode2/classes.md

 }
 ```

-The `checkIn` method still begs a bit of cleanup.
+A reasonable method rich in policy, the `checkIn` method still begs a bit of cleanup.
 One line of glaring implementation detail stands out as a potential problem&mdash;the `if` statement that determines whether the check-in is late:

 ```
 if (holding.dateLastCheckedIn().after(holding.dateDue())) { // is it late?